Norwest guidance and insights — directly to your inbox.

 Not all VCs are the same, and it’s more important for the right people to say yes instead of getting everyone to say yes.
 Do your research and be strategic in finding the right VC that is invested in your space.

 After you find an ideal VC, each of the six tips shared above can help you break through and land a meeting.
-Once you do, check out Lisa’s advice for how to best tailor your VC meeting presentation and don’t forget to cover these nine risk areas.
+Once you do, check out my advice for how to best tailor your VC meeting presentation.

 Related Stories